KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/oracles.md

 ## Introduction

-The Oracles Antara module allows a user to make off-chain data available on-chain.
+The Oracles Antara Module allows a user to make off-chain data available on-chain.
 This enables developers to create and use software that responds to off-chain information and events.

 Those who publish data to an oracle are called publishers.
 There is a fee-based model to serve as an incentive for publishers.